Field Trip on Saturday, March 25, 2023, Hidden Springs Preserve Plant Survey #7, 9:30am

 image of a sign

 Be prepared for extensive walking on uneven, open terrain.
 Wear sturdy walking shoes, a hat, and sunscreen, and bring water, field guides, and something to take notes on and with.
-A restroom is available in the ranch house.
+People at all plant knowledge levels can help on survey field trips.
+Beginners are welcome.
+There are NO restrooms available.

-Please plan on arriving by 9:30 — there is a padlock on the front gate, and it will be locked shortly after 9:45.
+Please plan on arriving by 9:30 AM – there is a padlock on the front gate, and it will be locked shortly after 9:45 AM.
 Reservations are not required.
-Please feel free to contact Kathy Galloway (contact form here) if you have any questions.
+Please feel free to contact Kathy Galloway (contact form here) beforehand if you have any questions.
+We will follow the latest CDC instructions for Covid safety.

 Directions: